rbertolusso/intubate/README.md

 #### The Evil Plan
-What I will (in fact, have to) publicly inform is that `intubate` features an *Undisclosed Evil Plan of World Domination* that will be unveiled in the time to come according to my Organization's *Evil Master Plans*.
+What I will (in fact, have to) publicly inform is that `intubate` features an *Undisclosed Evil Plan of World Domination* that will be unveiled in the time to come according to my Organization's *Evil Master Plan*.

-Please also be informed that we are thinking about achieving our goals in three stages (aka *The Stages*):
+Please also be notified that we are thinking about achieving our goals in three stages (aka *The Stages*):

 1. Set foundations needed for the ones to come later.
 This